 Program Standards Do the assessments align with the components of the standard?
-Are the scoring guides, rubrics, and evaluation criteria clear and specific to the standard?
-Are proficiency levels well- defined and appropriate for candidates in this program?
+Are the scoring guides, rubrics, and evaluation criteria clear?
+Are proficiency levels well-defined and appropriate for candidates in this program?
 Do the data as reported indicate the extent to which the candidates meet the standard?
 Is the standard met?
-Standard 1-The teacher of English language arts Y Y Y Y demonstrates knowledge of a variety of texts, both print and nonprint, and of how learners create and N N N N MET NOT MET discover meaning in a text.
+Standard 3-The teachers of English language arts 6-12 plan instruction and design Y Y Y Y MET assessments for reading and the study of literature to promote learning for all students.
+N N N N NOT MET